Werner Herzog: Acting and other endeavours

 Dissatisfied with the way film schools are run, in 2009, Herzog founded his own Rogue Film School.
 For the students, Herzog has said, "I prefer people who have worked as bouncers in a sex club, or have been wardens in the lunatic asylum.
 You must live life in its very elementary forms.
 The Costa Ricans have a very nice word for it: pura vida.
 It doesn't mean just purity of life, but the raw, stark-naked quality of life.
 And that's what makes young people more into a filmmaker than academia."
 Notable alumni include Keirda Bahruth, Nir Sa'ar, Bob Baldori, Sean Gill, Frederick Kroetsch, and George Hickenlooper.

 Herzog was selected to be the president of the jury at the 60th Berlin International Film Festival in 2010.

 In 2010, he expanded his reach by performing a voiceover for an animated television program for the first time, appearing in The Boondocks in its third-season premiere episode "It's a Black President, Huey Freeman".
-In the episode, he played a fictional cameo of himself filming a documentary about the series' cast of characters and their actions during the 2008 election of Barack Obama.
+In the episode, he played a fictionalized version of himself interviewing the series' main characters for a documentary about the 2008 United States presidential election.

-Continuing with voice work, Herzog played Walter Hotenhoffer (formerly known as Augustus Gloop) in The Simpsons episode "The Scorpion's Tale", which aired in March 2011.
+Continuing with voice work, Herzog played Walter Hotenhoffer in The Simpsons episode "The Scorpion's Tale", which aired in March 2011.
 The next year, he also appeared in the eighth-season episode of American Dad!, called "Ricky Spanish".
 He lent his voice to a recurring character during the fourth season of the Adult Swim animated series Metalocalypse.
-In 2015, he voiced a guest character Old Reptile, an affiliate of Shrimply Pibbles' for Adult Swim's Rick and Morty.
+In 2015, he voiced Old Reptile for Adult Swim's Rick and Morty.